 It is interesting to see the word evil meaning "to veil", which hinders a person from seeing one's own divinity.
 It may explain why Jesus described the Jewish generation as evil because they failed to see their own divine nature.
 Jesus may have tried to unveil their eyes by telling them that their true identity is the light of the world.
 Perhaps the law had blinded their eyes to see the truth of who they are because they had thought they had to do something in order to become righteous.

-I am thinking that in Luke 11 when Jesus described whether their eye is single or evil, he could be referring to whether their inner eye/vision is veiled to see their own divinity.
+described whether their eye is single or evil, he could be referring to

+Back then, the Jews and Pharisees failed to see their own divinity and hated themselves and became destructive, to the point they tried to kill Jesus too.
+Similarly, as noted in the post, many people in Christian circles fail to see the gospel or good news of their own divinity and so they hate themselves and others, seeing themselves as sinful and unworthy.
 Even though they may be taught to see Jesus as their covering with the robe of righteousness, and know they are crowned with glory, the underlying message they get from institutional church is that there is nothing good in them and only Jesus is their righteousness.
 But that is the old covenant mindset because the Jews put themselves under the law.
 The law is the one that condemns, not Jesus/God.
 God has all the while seen everyone as innocent and perfect/complete because he/she/it made us in divine image and declared us very good.
+The gospel of inclusion therefore unveils our mind to see the truth of who we are and see our original glory in the face of Christ our true identity.
+We will have single eye that sees our body as being full of light, knowing we are the light of the world. |

 No comments: